okunishinishi/node-svggen/README.md

 <!-- Description Start -->
 <a name="description"></a>

-Generate svg from json data.
+Generate xml file from data.

 <!-- Description End -->